Course content & levels

 House facades in old Lille

-They take two forms: general French courses (for all levels), and grammar workshops (from level B1).
+They are offered in two formats: general French courses (for all levels) and grammar workshops.

 Day courses